 Exploring Nong Khiaw: Its easier to explore this small town by walking or by renting a bike.

 Kep is a small coastal town on the southern coast of Cambodia.
-Known for its white sand beaches and sea foods.
-Kep has its own charm, its peaceful, the local inhabitants are welcoming and friendly, I was amazed to be invited by one of the tuk-tuk drivers to his house.
-No visit to Kep is complete without having at least one meal of the fresh crabs, putatively the best in the country.
+Known for its white sand beaches and plates of seafood.
+Kep has its own charm, its peaceful, locals are welcoming and friendly.
+I was invited by one of the tuk-tuk drivers to his house for a dinner with this family.
+A trip to Kep is complete without having at least one meal of the fresh crabs, putatively the best in the country.

-Getting There: Phnom Penh, the capital city is 5 hours away by road.
+Getting There: Phnom Penh, the capital of Colombia.
+It is 5 hours away by road.
 Many bus companies operate on this route and would charge around 4 USD- 5 USD one way.

 Get Out: Koh Tonsay or Rabbit Island is 20 minutes away.
-Its easily accessible by boat from Kep, a return trip would cost 10USD.
+It is easily accessible by boat from Kep, a return trip would cost 10USD.

 Hoi An (Vietnam):

-Hoi an is a well preserved ancient town in the central coast of Vietnam.
-Hoi An’s architecture reflects a mix eras and styles from wooden Chinese shophouses and temples to colourful French colonial buildings, ornate Vietnamese tube houses and the iconic Japanese Covered Bridge with its pagoda.
-Hoi An’s old town has been recognised by UNESCO as a world heritage site.
+Hoi an is a well preserved ancient town on the central coast of Vietnam.
+The architecture reflects a mix eras and styles from Chinese temples and wooden shophouses to the archetypal Japanese Covered Bridge with a pagoda, colourful French colonial buildings and ornate Vietnamese tube houses.
+UNESCO has recognised the old quarter as a world heritage site.

-Getting There: Hoi An is served by the only airport located in Da Nang, which is well connected with the two major cities of the country, Hanoi and Saigon and internationally linked with Bangkok, Siem Reap and Singapore.
+Getting There: Hoi An is accessible by the only airport located in Da Nang (DAN), which is well connected with the two major cities of the country, Hanoi and Saigon (Ho Chi Minh City) and internationally linked with Bangkok, Siem Reap and Singapore.
 A taxi ride to Hoi An from the airport would cost 20USD.

-Where To Stay: Ideally people prefer to stay in the old town itself for its convenient location.
-However, backpackways recommends Hoi An Beach Resort, just 4 kms away from the bustling old quarter, Hoi An Beach Resort is quietly nestled on the shores of the Cu Dai Beach.
+Where To Stay: Ideally people prefer to stay in the old town itself.
+However, I stayed in Hoi An Beach Resort, just 4 km off from the bustling old quarter, Hoi An Beach Resort is quietly nestled on the shores of the Cu Dai Beach.

 Ilocos Norte Region (Philippines):

 Ilocos Norte is a province in the northern part of the Philippines.
-Laoag is the capital and the gateway to Ilocos Norte if arriving by air.
-The white sand beaches and crystal blue water of the Saud beach in Pagudpud, the first wind farm of the South east Asia in Bangui, the remarkable ancient church in Paoay, Ilocos Norte has a lot more to offer to its visitors with an open heart.
+Laoag is the capital and the gateway to the province if arriving by air.
+The white sand beaches and crystal blue water of the Saud beach in Pagudpud, the first wind farm of the Southeast Asia in Bangui, the remarkable ancient church in Paoay are a few attractions you can’t afford to miss.
+Ilocos Norte has a lot more to offer to its visitors with an open heart.

-Where To Stay: The enchanting beauty of the Ilocos Norte region could be explored by staying in Laoag and taking a day trip to the near by regions.
-Backpackways recommends Texicano Hotel and Restaurant for its close proximity to the city centre and budget friendly room rates.
+Where To Stay: The enchanting beauty of the Ilocos Norte region could be explored by staying in Laoag and taking a day trip to the nearby regions.
+I stayed at Texicano Hotel and Restaurant.
+It is in close proximity to the city centre and has budget-friendly room rates.

-Exploring Ilocos Norte : Ilocos Norte has many regions that has preserved different things for its visitors.
-A one hour bus ride from Laoag City to the Northern Most part of the country- Pagudpud, would cost about 50 Pesos (1USD), from the bus stations its recommended to rent a tricycle and explore the beauty of the region a half day’s trip would cost 600 Pesos (13USD).
+Exploring Ilocos Norte: Ilocos Norte has many regions that have preserved different things for its visitors.
+An hour bus ride from Laoag to the Northern Most part of the country- Pagudpud, would cost about 50 Pesos (1USD).
+For 600 Pesos (13USD) you can rent a tricycle and explore the alluring beauty of the region

 Get Out: Ilocos Sur, is another attractive town, a 4 hours bus ride from Laoag to Vigan (The capital city of Ilocos Sur) would cost approximately 500 Pesos (11 USD).